 Lismore Biodiversity Awards

-The inaugural Lismore Biodiversity Awards were held in August 2017 to recognise people working to protect and enhance our environment.
+The inaugural awards were held in August 2017 to acknowledge and thank the farmers, rural landholders, community groups and schools working to protect and enhance our local biodiversity.

-“Our winners showed great passion for the environment, and an enduring love for the land that is demonstrated in the legacy they are creating,” Council’s Environmental Strategies Officer Vanessa Tallon said.
+We are asking the community to nominate people or groups who show great passion for the environment and an enduring love for the land that is demonstrated in the legacy they are creating.

 2017 award winners